 Country Captain Chicken Recipe.

-General Tso's Chicken - Fried boneless dark-meat chicken, served with vegetables and whole dried red peppers in a sweet-spicy sauce.
+Fried boneless dark-meat chicken, served with vegetables and whole dried red peppers in a sweet-spicy sauce.
 It's not authentically Chinese, but it's nevertheless one of the most popular dishes at Chinese restaurants.
 Alternate spellings include General Cho, General Zo, General Zhou, General Jo, and General Tzo.
 It is pronounced "Djo," with the tongue hard against teeth.

 dish is thought to have been the invention of Taiwanese immigrants to the